Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 </style>

 Save bistro.html, and then open it in a web browser.
-It should look like this:
+It should look like the image below.